reed0514/British-Airway-Review/README.md

 # British-Airway-Review

-This Tableau workbook is a reivews for British Airways based on several different categories.
+This Tableau workbook is a reivew for British Airways based on several different categories.
 The workbook is interactive.